The Aurora Test process for IVF/ICSI

 - You will have fewer cycles of IVF treatment (less time and money).
 Our clinical study showed saving an average of 3 transfer cycles

-The Corona Test process for freezing your eggs
+The Aurora Test process for freezing your eggs

 When you decide to freeze your eggs for future use, you will have to follow these steps: